Documentation

 Keeping this in mind, here are the two reasons why work instructions are important:

 • They help reduce variation, enabling workers to improve quality and meet demand.
-Also, since work instructions are explicitly detailed, work instructions are a great training tool for new employees.
+Also, since work instructions are explicitly detailed, they are perfect for training new employees.

 • They enforce consistency when performing tasks and set expectations to measure quality and task time.
 Based on it, the management can determine whether workers are meeting the organization’s expectations for them.

-Work instructions create a foundation for processes to continue running smoothly and, therefore, influence your organization’s success.
+Work instructions create a foundation for processes to help your company run smoothly and, therefore, influence your organization’s success.

 • Credible: Workers “believe that they define the one, single, proper way to perform a task.”